This free drink token from Rutz’s Saloon in Rochester appears to have been made pre-Prohibition.

 by Chris Clemens

-When my usual research methods for historical information turned up nothing, I contacted Christine Ridarsky, the Historian for the City of Rochester and enlisted her help.
-Along with her and Emily at the Local History Reference section of the Rundle Library we were able to come up with a few leads on the coin.
+My usual research methods for historical information turned up nothing almost nothing on Rutz’s.
+I contacted Christine Ridarsky, the Historian for the City of Rochester and enlisted her help.
+Along with her and Emily at the Local History Reference section of the Rundle Library we were able to come up with a few leads on the token.

 When the saloon closed in 1920, Walter G. Rutz then opened a restaurant up the street at 140 South Avenue.
 Unfortunately, I have found almost nothing on the restaurant.
 No photos, no history, not even a matchbook or swizzle stick.